RuchitJagodara/TicTacToe-game/README.md

 # Algorithm

 This code is based on the DFS (Depth First Search) of graph traversal which goes through all possible situations and gives the best possible move on that situation.
-So this puts the computer in never loose case.
-I bet you can't win in this game and if you manage to do so without changing the code :) , just DM me, will give you a treat 😃.
+I bet you can't win in this game (if you are going second) and if you manage to do so without changing the code :) , just DM me, will give you a treat 😃.

 # Contact